“Wonderful weather, incredible scenery, comfortable inn, gracious hosts! A perfect retreat. Thanks.”

 - Enjoy a dinner in Inverness at Salt Water Oyster Depot.

-- Enjoy a delicious dinner at Gather in Inverness Park Thursday – Sunday nights.
+- Enjoy a delicious dinner at The Tap Room in Inverness Park Thursday – Sunday nights.

 - Buy a picnic lunch from Tomales Bay Foods home of the Cowgirl Creamery in Point Reyes Station (2 miles N on Hwy.
 1).